RobustCalibration: Robust Calibration of Computer Models in R: Appendix

-We implement the Metropolis algorithm with the proposal distribution being a normal distribution with the mean centered around the current value of the posterior sample.
+We implement the Metropolis algorithm where the proposal distribution is a normal distribution with the mean centered around the current value of the posterior sample.
 Users can adjust the standard deviation of the proposal distribution by argument \code{sd\_proposal} in the \code{rcalibration} function.

 Denote the inverse range parameter $\beta_l=1/\gamma_l$, $l=1,...,p_x$.
 The conditional distribution of the inverse range and nugget parameters follow